DazielNguyen/Self_learning_take_Certificate_Cloud_Practicioner/Knowledge_Notes.md

     * Platforms
     * Security
     * Operations
-* **Benefits:** Reduce risk, increase operational efficiency, grow new products, improve performance.
+* **Benefits:**
+    + Reduce business risk through imporved reliability, increase performance, and enhance security.
+    + Increase operational efficiency by reducing costs and increase productivity
+    + Can grow by creating new productsa and services to reach new customers or new markets.
+    + Improve performance by improving your sustainability and transparency

 ---

-## Cloud Adoption Stages
+### Cloud Adoption Stages
 1.  **Project:** Evaluating AWS for specific needs.
 2.  **Foundation:** Moving first applications; building a landing zone.
 3.  **Migration:** Defining roles; establishing a Cloud Center of Excellence (CCOE).